krbnite/krbnite.github.io/_posts/2018-10-17-Navigating-the-NoSQL-Landscape.md

 * [Why many refer to Cassandra as a Column oriented database?](https://stackoverflow.com/questions/13010225/why-many-refer-to-cassandra-as-a-column-oriented-database)
 * [Distinguishing Two Major Types of Column-Stores](http://dbmsmusings.blogspot.com/2010/03/distinguishing-two-major-types-of_29.html)

 One of the questions that led me to this was wondering, "What is Redshift?"
+I've often read that it's some kind of columnar or column-oriented database.
+However, at AWS Database Week (Oct 2018), one of the speakers from AWS referred to it as relational!
+Fact is, it's both!
+One adjective (columnar) refers to how the technology is optimized, while the other (relational) refers to its data structure and query language.
+How you refer to Redshift (or any datastore) stems from what parameter or attribute you are categorizing at the moment.
+(By the way, this is also part of the reason why terms like "NoSQL" and "non-relational" only have fuzzy meaning out of specific contexts.
+Like, Postgres is a dyed-in-the-wool relational database, right?
+Yet it supports key-value and document-store data structures, making it also non-relational and NoSQL.
+Etc.)

+- even AWS sells Redshift as "relational", so it's interesting: we've come to a point in time where we are no longer strictly delineating databases by how they work under the hood

 * https://docs.aws.amazon.com/redshift/latest/dg/c_columnar_storage_disk_mem_mgmnt.html
   - Redshift is considered a RDBMS, but is a column-oriented database, which make it read-optimized for large analytical jobs (also great for writing very large batches), and so which makes it OLAP ("data warehouse") instead of OLTP (which